jtarchie/site/written/resume/index.md

 - [Pivotal Labs](https://www.pivotaltracker.com/consultancies/pivotallabs)
   Software Engineer New York, NY May 2010 - Feb.
 2014

-  - Completed 9+ projects ranging from rescue missions, small start-up ventures, and large enterprise clients as a consultant, adapting quickly to changing technology stacks, different business domains, and ambiguous product requirements.
-Excelled in rapidly learning new technologies and understanding various and applying them for successful product growth.
+  - Adapting to 9+ projects as a consultant, swiftly changing technology stacks, diverse business domains, and ambiguous product requirements.
+Rapidly acquiring and applying new technologies, I contributed to successful product growth.
   - Actively promoted Pivotal Labs’ strong culture of pair programming, test-driven development, and agile development practices to all projects.
     Advocated for agile methodologies and fostered a collaborative environment